Remembering Al Young

 Northwest Asian Weekly

 In April, Al Young took Harry Chan to visit Angel Island.
-The two were visiting San Francisco for a Bruce Lee convention.
+The two friends were visiting San Francisco for a Bruce Lee convention.
 But Young, a champion race car driver who shattered racial barriers through his daredevil and consistent winning, could not shed his role as an educator.
 Besides being the first Asian American to win a panoply of honors on the track, he was a beloved teacher who over a span of 50 years taught a variety of subjects at various schools, including auto shop, film studies, U.S. history, American government, Chinese cooking, martial arts, and the core curriculum to students at an alternative K-12 school.

-He could not resist educating his longtime friend, the owner of the iconic Tai Tung Restaurant, about something simultaneously more shameful but at the same time a source of his lifelong fight against racism and injustice.
+So returning to his native California, he could not resist educating his longtime friend, the owner of the iconic Tai Tung Restaurant, about something simultaneously more shameful but at the same time a source of his lifelong fight against racism and injustice.

-Touring Angel Island, Chan was at first struck by the beauty.
+Touring the island, Chan was at first struck by the beauty.

-“You could see the ocean everywhere,” he said in an interview.
 But then Young showed him the cell where his grandmother was kept for a year when she first arrived from China.

 “We saw where people had written on the wall in Chinese how much they missed their homes,” said Chan.